austinthaldorfhuelsbeck/portfolio-v3/README.md

 Contributions are welcome.
 For major changes, please open an issue first.
 Fork the repo, create your feature branch, commit your changes, and open a pull request.

 ## License
-This project is licensed under the MIT License.
+Idk, this project is licensed under the MIT License.

 ## Credits
 Thanks to Theo Browne (@t3dotgg) for the create-t3-app framework and the "chirp" tutorial.